Sector Brief

 Public (NASDAQ: LCID)

 Lucid Group is a Silicon Valley EV and technology company building the Lucid Air sedan and Lucid Gravity SUV around proprietary, software-defined vehicle architectures focused on range, efficiency, and performance.
-Under interim CEO Marc Winterhoff, Lucid is centered on scaling Gravity, expanding autonomy and robotaxi partnerships, and bringing its lower-cost midsize platform to market as it pushes toward profitability and positive free cash flow.
+Silvio Napoli (formerly chairman and CEO of Schindler) assumed the CEO role on June 1, 2026, with Marc Winterhoff stepping back into COO.
+Lucid is centered on stabilizing Gravity after a seatbelt recall and supplier-driven production hit, launching its Lucid-Nuro-Uber robotaxi service in late 2026, scaling the expanded 35,000-vehicle Uber partnership, and bringing its lower-cost Atlas-based midsize platform to market as it pushes toward profitability and positive free cash flow.

 Founded 2007πŸ‡ΊπŸ‡ΈNewark, California